Learning Outcomes

 This article has covered the following key knowledge points:

-- Licensees must be warned of known dangers; no duty to inspect for unknown dangers.
+- Licensees must be warned of known, non-obvious dangers the possessor knows of; there is no duty to inspect for unknown dangers, but there is a duty of reasonable care in activities.

-- Invitees are owed the highest duty: reasonable inspection, warning, and making safe of known or discoverable dangers.
+- Invitees are owed the highest duty: reasonable inspection, discovery, warning, and remediation of dangers the possessor knows or should know about, including many natural conditions.

 Key Terms and Concepts